 - Ongoing discussions with a class teacher and/or SENDCO;

-- An ‘open-door’ policy, where parents and carers are welcome to come into school (Update: September 2020 due to COVID19 this may be completed virtually) to discuss any concerns they may have;
+- An ‘open-door’ policy, where parents and carers are welcome to come into school to discuss any concerns they may have;

-- Through a review of a child’s SEN Support Plan or the Annual Review of their Statement of SEND or EHC Plan.
+- Through a review of a child’s SEND Support Plan or the Annual Review of their Statement of SEND or EHC Plan.

-- We will contact the school SENCO and ensure they know about any special arrangements or support that need to be made for your child.
+- We will contact the school SENDCO and ensure they know about any special arrangements or support that need to be made for your child.